learn-co-students/dumbo-web-082718/35_thinking_in_react/README.md

 # WELCOME TO THE BOUNTIFUL BURGER APP

 This app is your first step towards becoming the world's greatest burger connoisseur.
 Your app should be able to:

- - List the names of your burgers in a BurgerList
+ * List the names of your burgers in a BurgerList
- - When clicking on the 'Show' button below a burger, it should display more info about the burger in the BurgerDisplay area
+ * When clicking on the 'Show' button below a burger, it should display more info about the burger in the BurgerDisplay area
-   - More info includes the burger category and its image
+   * More info includes the burger category and its image
- - Selecting the dropdown filter should allow you to filter the BurgerList by category
+ * Selecting the dropdown filter should allow you to filter the BurgerList by category
- - BONUS: Changing the burger category on the BurgerDisplay should persist the change to the backend
+ * BONUS: Changing the burger category on the BurgerDisplay should persist the change to the backend
- - BONUS: Clicking the Hide button should delete the burger from the list (this does **not** need to persist)
+ * BONUS: Clicking the Hide button should delete the burger from the list (this does **not** need to persist)

 ## EXAMPLE:
 ![Showcasing the full functionality](burgerz-example.gif)

 ### STEP 1: VIEW THE DATA
 All of the burger data is stored in the db.json file.
 You'll want to access this data using a json server.
 In order to do this, run the following command:

-  - npm install -g json-server
+  * `$ npm install -g json-server`
-  - json-server --watch db.json
+  * `$ json-server --watch db.json`

 This will setup the data on a server using restful routes at http://localhost:3001/burgers.